BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 If your follow-up is strong (a double Hermit Druid, a Survival that immediately finds a useful answer, or a line that closes quickly) then you can accept the risk.
 If instead you're simply playing a dork without a plan, you may be giving the opponent the best way to kill you.

-## Game 1 -------------------------------------------------------------------------- continua da qui -------------------------------------------------------------------------
+## Game 1

 Game 1 depends heavily on the opponent's variant.
 Against **GW**, you have to play around Swords and removal for Survival.

-Against **RG**, you can be slightly more confident in building a combo on the same turn, because their interaction is more often sorcery-speed sweepers or less precise effects against combo pieces.
+Against **RG**, you can be slightly more confident in building a combo on the same turn, because their interaction is more often sorcery-speed sweepers.

 In both cases, though, you have to respect mana denial.
-This means that sometimes you have to make seemingly premature plays: casting Survival before you have discard, or playing Hermit Druid before you're perfectly protected, simply because next turn you may no longer have the mana.
+This means that sometimes you have to make seemingly premature plays: casting Survival before you have a creature to discard, or playing Hermit Druid before you're perfectly protected, simply because next turn you may no longer have the mana.

-It isn't a matchup where you can always play elegantly.
 Often you have to pick the least fragile line among several imperfect ones.

 ## Post-Sideboard